 Let’s go over our eco-friend machinery lessor… Say their audience spends their time reading gardening and eco-home blogs, they may want to sign up to an email list that send them useful information about reducing your footprint, or perhaps their afternoons engaging with friends and family on Facebook and Instagram.
 In this case, this business would want to gain marketing collateral for an email campaign, ad banners to appear on third party blogs, and ad templates for Facebook and Instagram in order to connect with them on the platforms where they spend their time.

-As you gain more of an understanding as to where you’ll be able to reach your customer, you’ll know the type of graphic design work you’ll need done to help your reach your business vision.
+As you gain more of an understanding as to where you’ll be able to reach your customer, you’ll know the type of graphic design work you’ll need done to help your reach your business vision, beyond logo design.